2.2 Chemistry, Terminology, and Acronyms

 The Simons ECF process was licensed by 3M in 1945; 3M subsequently built an ECF pilot in 1949 and started commercial production in 1951 (3M Company 1999) In the ECF process, an electric current is passed through a solution of an organic feedstock and liquid anhydrous hydrogen fluoride, which causes the hydrogen atoms to be replaced by fluorine atoms, thereby creating carbon-fluorine bonds (3M Company 1999; USEPA 2003; Buck et al. 2011).
 ECF is used to create perfluoroalkane sulfonyl fluorides (PASFs), which are the building blocks for other sulfonyl-based PFAS, as well as perfluoroalkyl carboxylate derivatives.
 These ECF-synthesized PFAS can contain a variable mixture of linear and branched perfluorinated isomers, as well as other homologues, byproducts, and impurities (USEPA 2003; Buck et al. 2011).
 The variable composition is caused by the process conditions, raw materials, and equipment used by the ECF process (3M Company 1999; CONCAWE 2016).
 Subsequent processes (for example, hydrolysis, base neutralization) are then used to refine the compounds (USEPA 2003).

 Historically, the ECF process was primarily used to produce POSF which was then used to make PFOS-based materials.
-PFOS is often a terminal degradation product of POSF-based compounds.
+PFOS is often a terminal transformation product of POSF-based compounds.
 ECF was also used to produce perfluorooctane carbonyl fluoride which was then used to produce PFOA and other derivatives (for example, using perfluorooctane carbonyl fluoride to produce PFOA and its salts, such as APFO).
-As part of the phaseout of production of select long-chain PFAS in the United States, 3M has ceased using ECF to make certain long-chain PFAS, such as POSF-based compounds (PFOS and PFHxS) and PFOA (Buck et al. 2011) (Section 2.4.1).
+As part of the phaseout of production of select long-chain PFAS in the United States, 3M has ceased using ECF to make certain long-chain PFAS, such as POSF-based compounds (PFOS and PFHxS) and PFOA (Buck et al. 2011; Section 2.4.1).
 3M’s phaseout did not include other, shorter chain PFAS-based products, such as those based on PBSF (3M Company 2018).

 Fluorotelomerization